Jack Stevens (general): Second World War

 Following the outbreak of the Second World War, Stevens was seconded to the Second Australian Imperial Force on 13 October 1939 and placed in command of the 6th Divisional Signals.
 He was chosen in April 1940 as the commander of the 21st Brigade, and was promoted to colonel and temporary brigadier.
 Sailing with his brigade, he left for the Middle East in October.
 During the Syrian campaign against Vichy French forces in Syria and Lebanon he directed the battle of the Litani River on 12 June where he was wounded.
 For his actions during this battle he was awarded the Distinguished Service Order and was mentioned in despatches.
 After recovering from his wounds he led the brigades actions during the successful coastal advance towards Sidon and in the Battle of Damour between 5–9 July 1941.

-During the Syrian campaign against Vichy French forces in Syria and Lebanon he directed the battle of the Litani River on 12 June 1941 and, after recovering from wounds, he led the brigade's actions during the Battle of Damour between 5 and 9 July 1941.

 Stevens returned with the 21st Brigade to Australia in March 1942.
 Stevens was promoted to temporary major general and given command of the Militia's 4th Division in April before being appointed commander of Northern Territory Force in August.
 He was given the additional command responsibilities of the 12th Division and the Northern Territory Lines of Communications Area in December.
 Appointed the commanding officer of the 6th Division in April 1943 and oversaw the division's training on the Atherton Tableland, Queensland.

 Stevens deployed to the Territory of New Guinea in late 1944 for action in the Aitape–Wewak campaign, advancing along the coast to Wewak and clearing Japanese units from the Aitape-Wewak & Maprik area.
 The campaign inflicted heavy losses on the Japanese 18th Army.
 He was appointed the Companion of the Order of the Bath for "gallant and distinguished service" and "outstanding leadership in operations against the Japanese" in 1946.
 He was relinquished of command against his wishes in August 1945.